Thomas Joseph Shahan

-Thomas Joseph Shahan (September 11, 1857 - March 9, 1932) was an American prelate of the Roman Catholic Church in the United States.
-He served as an auxiliary bishop of the Archdiocese of Baltimore in Maryland from 1914 to 1932.

-Shalan served as the fourth rector of the Catholic University of America (CUA) in Washington, D.C.
-He was instrumental in the forming of the National Catholic War Council in 1917 and the construction of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+Thomas Joseph Shahan (September 11, 1857 - March 9, 1932) was an American Catholic prelate who served as an auxiliary bishop for the Archdiocese of Baltimore from 1914 to 1932.
+He also served as the fourth rector of the Catholic University of America (CUA) in Washington, D.C., and was instrumental in the creation of the National Catholic War Council in 1917 and the Basilica of the National Shrine of the Immaculate Conception.